twhentschel/archived-ueg-dielectric/README.md

 # dielectric-function
 Methods to calculate a dielectric function for many-body systems, using different approximations and what not.

 The initial work for this project relied on something called the Random Phase Approximation (RPA) to calculate the dielectric function.
 This is essentially a mean field approximation that turns a many-body problem into a solvable one-body problem.
-In this instance, the dielectric function becomes a complex quantity, where the real part is an integral that must be calculated numerically while the imaginary part has a analytic form [W. R. Johnson et al., PRE, 2012].
+In this instance, the dielectric function becomes a complex quantity, where the real part is an integral that must be calculated numerically while the imaginary part has an analytic form [W. R. Johnson et al., PRE, 2012].

 This is fine for the most part, but it removes any information of electron-electron correlations and electron-ion interactions.